 Autumn Care of Nash is located in Nashville, North Carolina.
-This nursing home was given an overall grade of B-, which is a decent grade.
-Based on our assessment, this place ought to meet the needs of many people.
+This nursing home was given an overall grade of B, which is a quality grade.
+Based on our assessment, this place looks like a good fit for most people.
 This facility is better in some categories than others, but it didn't have any weak links in any of our four major categories.
 More information about these categories can be found below.

 Autumn Care of Nash

 - Assisted Living

 1210 Eastern Avenue,

 - Accepts Medicare 1